tnmy44/gitlab-analytics/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

 **Intended Usage**

-This model is intended to enable reporting and analysis using the "outcome" of a suggestion.
+This model is intended to enable reporting and analysis on the "outcome" of a suggestion.
 It can be used to calculate Acceptance Rate, Load Time, etc.

 **Other Comments:**